 The type of person who should own a Lacy:

-- Has a real work for these real dogs to do - if you have to make up a job to justify a Lacy, this is not the breed for you
+- Has real work for these real dogs to do - If you have to make up a job to justify a Lacy, this is not the breed for you.

-- Is extremely active and love the outdoors - and we don't mean hiking on the weekends, we mean cowboys, ranchers, hunters and trappers
+- Is extremely active and love the outdoors - We don't mean hiking on the weekends, we mean cowboys, ranchers, hunters, and trappers.

 State Dog of Texas